ErikFortune/fgv/libraries/ts-json/docs/ts-json.editorrules.md

 </td><td>

-The  expands matching keys multiple times, projecting the value into the template context for any child objects rendered by the rule.
+The [Multi-Value JSON editor rule](./ts-json.editorrules.multivaluejsoneditorrule.md) expands matching keys multiple times, projecting the value into the template context for any child objects rendered by the rule.

 The default syntax for a multi-value key is: "\[\[var\]\]=value1,value2,value3" Where "var" is the name of the variable that will be passed to child template resolution, and "value1,value2,value3" is a comma-separated list of values to be expanded.